LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 ===========================================================

 Due to LLNL security policies, some RAJA pull requests will not be able to be run through all RAJA CI tools.
-The Livermore Computing (LC) Collaboration Zone (CZ) Gitlab instance restricts which GitHub PRs may automatically run through its CI test pipelines.
-In particular, a PR made from branch on a forked repository will not trigger Gitlab CI checks.
-Gitlab CI on internal LLNL platforms will only be run on PRs that are made from branches in the GitHub RAJA repository.
+The Livermore Computing (LC) Center Gitlab systems restrict which GitHub PRs may automatically run through its CI test pipelines.
+For example, a PR made from branch on a forked repository will not trigger Gitlab CI checks.
+Gitlab CI on LC platforms will be run only on PRs that are made from branches in the GitHub RAJA repository.
 See :ref:`ci-label` for more information about RAJA PR testing.

 .. note:: **The following process for accepting PR contributions from a fork